I need to be more than a lesson you learned, Dis-place Gallery

 Curator’s text On Here, Now

-Exhibition ALT TEXT
+Exhibition ALT Text

 Subtitled recording of Lisa Slominski and Jo Longhurst in conversation